manacake/docs.greycat.co/docs/trackpad.md

 # Trackpad
 ## Intro
 The trackpad is another Shenzhen e-waste find.
-These leftover 8520 trackpads fit perfectly into the 9700 keypad and with a bit of help from some arduino forums, we were able to hobble together some functioning trackpad code.
-It turns out, this device is relatively easy to communicate with over SPI with the devices returning changes in x and y cordinates when the user swipes across the surface of the device.
-We've included some conviently converts this data into a clean 'swipe right' or 'swipe left' when an event is detected.
+These leftover 8520 trackpads fit perfectly into the 9700 keypad and with a bit of help from some Arduino forums, we were able to hobble together some functioning trackpad code.
+It turns out, this device is relatively easy to communicate with over SPI with the devices returning changes in x and y coordinates when the user swipes across the surface of the device.
+We've included some conveniently converts this data into a clean 'swipe right' or 'swipe left' when an event is detected.

 ## Trackpad hardware
 The trackpad is from the Blackberry 8250.
-It's likely to have some version of the Agilent ADNS-3060 sensor inside of it common used for optimical mice.
-A flexible pcb breakouts out to a 20 pin Hirose connector, which can have designed into our PCB.
+It's likely to have some version of the Agilent ADNS-3060 sensor inside of it commonly used for optical mice.
+A flexible PCB breakouts out to a 20 pin Hirose connector, which can have designed into our PCB.

 ## Working with the Screen
 ::: tip Heads Up!